brandonwamboldt/vagrantfiles/wordpress/README.md

 WordPress Starter Template
 ==========================

-This is a Vagrant starter template for WordPress websites.
+This is a Vagrant starter template for WordPress development.
 The following items are setup/installed:

-* PHP 5.4
+* PHP 5.5
 * Apache web server
 * phpMyAdmin
-* WordPress 3.6
+* WordPress 4.0 with the Twenty Thirteen theme
-* TwentyThirteen
 * WP-CLI
 * Composer

+WordPress is configured in debug mode (`WP_DEBUG` is enabled), and full errors are enabled on the server.
+Useful for core, plugin, or theme development.

 Setup
 -----

 Git clone this repository to your local machine, navigate to the directory you cloned it to, and run `vagrant up`.
 Initial configuration will probably take 10 minutes.
 Once this is complete, you can go to [localhost:5000](http://localhost:5000/) to see your WordPress install, and [localhost:5001](http://localhost:5001) to use phpMyAdmin.

+You can also use [10.14.14.14](http://10.14.14.14/) instead, which can be useful for creating host aliases.

+The WordPress admin username is `admin`, and the password is `admin`.

 Project Structure
 -----------------